-An informal parking lot for the park exists near the Amtrak underpass.
-This plan recommends formalizing this parking lot as a shared trail head for the park and trail by adding spaces and wayfinding signage.
 The stone arch overpass over Old Wilmington Road presents a challenge for the safe passage of trail users.
 This road sees relatively high traffic volume and has minimal sight distance at the overpass.
 Engineering for this portion of the trail will require a detailed study of how the trail can safely cross under this overpass and across the road to connect to the township owned property on the other side without significantly impacting traffic operations.
-If safe pedestrian access is determined infeasible, a new tunnel under the Amtrak corridor strictly for trail use may be considered.